jjesus109/kopi-code-challenge/README.md

 `make run`: run the service and all related services (such as a db) in Docker

 `make down`: teardown of all running services

+`make restart`: Restart the services and show the live logs of the containers

+`make logs`: Show the logs of the running containers

 `make clean`: teardown and removal of all containers